My American Heritage by Peter Snyder

 Ride with me on my rambling motorcycle.
 Fly with me as I soar on hang-gliders high above mountains from New England to the Cumberland Plateau, and feel the wind in my sails on inland lakes from Lake Erie to the Northern Gulf Coast.
 Witness this journey through our American landscape and gain a deeper understanding of forces driving our personal and national destinies.

-The carefree days of youth have changed.
+The carefree days of youth have flown.
 We cannot ignore the reality of controversial issues like civil rights, justice, Vietnam, and “free love”.
 Timeless values are challenged more today than yesterday.
 Our country is in a continuous adolescent, defiant, deceitful, morally bankrupt decline.
 But there is hope!

 We are in a war, not with lead bullets, but one of anger, accusation, antagonism, threats, shame and blame.
 We do not have peace and unity in our country like we had just a few decades ago.
 How do we meet these challenges?